env-lang/env/env.md

 ## Key/Value Pair

 The primary building block of an .env file is the key/value pair.
 Each pair MUST be on its own line unless using a line continuation character (see [Multi-line Values](#multi-line-values)).
+Keys MUST NOT span multiple lines.

 ```env
 KEY=value